The Course

 Course Content

 The course framework provides a clear and detailed description of course requirements necessary for student success.
-The framework specifies what students must know, be able to do, and understand, with a focus on course themes that encompass core principles of the discipline.
+The framework specifies what students must know, be able to do, and understand, with a focus on the required syllabus readings.

 Unit